 The Department of Mathematics and Computer Science has developed the following student outcomes for our students.

-(e) An ability to identify, formulate, and solve complex (software) engineering problems by applying principles of engineering, science, and mathematics
+- An ability to identify, formulate, and solve complex (software) engineering problems by applying principles of engineering, science, and mathematics

 Enrollment and Graduation Data